adrtod/rchallenge/README.md

 - `submissions`: directory of the submissions.
 It will contain one subdirectory per team where they can submit their submissions.
 The subdirectories are shared with Dropbox.
-- `history`: directory where the contributions history is stored.
+- `history`: directory where the submissions history is stored.

 The default challenge provided is a binary classification problem on the [German Credit Card](https://archive.ics.uci.edu/ml/datasets/Statlog+(German+Credit+Data)) dataset.